zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

 are protected.
 If no dynamic interrupts are in use, i.e.
 :option:`NUM_DYNAMIC_STUBS` is 0, the IDT will be located in ROM.

-If a particular project is ROM space-constrained, it's possible to force the IDT to be located in RAM via :option:`FORCE_IRQ_VECTOR_TABLE_RAM`.

 APIs
 ****